 - I believe that salvation is through grace alone (Ephesians 2:8).

-- I identify as an Israelite by birth based solely on the evidence that I’ve personally uncovered during my research.
+- I identify as an Israelite by birth based solely on the evidence that I’ve personally uncovered during my research (My DNA Journey Series).
 If you’d like to take an honest look at some of the evidence, please see the following video series: Addressing The Evidence.

-- I believe that the negro scattered around the world via slavery is the true Israelite of the Bible.
+- I believe that many Negroes (not all) scattered around the world via slavery are the descendants of Biblical Israelites.

 Angels & Demons